hemgenix_Logo

 MEAN FACTOR

-IX ACTIVITY1
+IX ACTIVITY*

 Reduction in annualized bleed rate (ABR)

-REDUCTION IN
+REDUCTION IN ANNUALIZED

-At 4 years, HEMGENIX continues to:
+At 5 years, HEMGENIX continues to:

 Hemgenix DNA image

-Have NO reported serious treatment-related adverse reactions1
+Be associated with NO serious treatment-related adverse reactions

 Abbreviation: ICER, Institute for Clinical and Economic Review.